-Letermovir (PrevymisR, Merck Canada Inc.) was launched in Canada in Dec 2017, and marketed for CMV prophylaxis for allogeneic hematopoietic stem cell transplant HSCT (bone marrow transplant) based a double-blind, randomized placebo-controlled trial (Study P001, n=570).
-It's novel mechanism of action, inhibition of CMV DNA terminase complex results in the inhibition of viral maturation.
-Letermovir spectrum of activity is specific to human CMV with no activity against HSV or VZV.
-It's favourable side effect profile suggests it does not have the same bone marrow suppressive activity as ganclovir/valganciclovir, nor the renal toxicity of foscarnet/cidofovir.
+Letermovir (Prevymis^R, Merck Canada Inc.) was launched in Canada in Dec 2017, and marketed for CMV prophylaxis for allogeneic hematopoietic stem cell transplant HSCT (bone marrow transplant) based a double-blind, randomized placebo-controlled trial (Study P001, n=570).
+Its novel mechanism of action, inhibition of CMV DNA terminase complex results in the inhibition of viral maturation.1 Letermovir's spectrum of activity is specific to human CMV with no activity against HSV or VZV.
+Its favourable side effect profile suggests it does not have the same bone marrow suppressive activity as ganciclovir/valganciclovir, nor the renal toxicity of foscarnet/cidofovir.

-The recent CADTH (Canadian Agency for Drugs and Technologies in Health) review has recommended Provincial funding agencies consider reimbursement for prophylaxis of CMV for adult CMV R+ recipients for HSCT.
-BC Pharmacare is currently reviewing letermovir for special authority support for HSCT CMV prophylaxis based on the CADTH recommendation.
-The report noted that despite the lack of published evidence, letermovir may be considered for off-label indications such as recurrent and/or resistant CMV, pre-emptive therapy and treatment for viremic patients.
+The CDA (Canada's Drug Agency) review has recommended Provincial funding agencies consider reimbursement for prophylaxis of CMV for adult CMV R+ recipients for HSCT2.
+BC Pharmacare provides special authority support for letermovir for HSCT CMV prophylaxis based on the CDA recommendation.2